 In other words, the measured noise levels in dB will not reflect the

-actual human pereception of the loudness of the noise.
+actual human perception of the loudness of the noise.

 A specific circuit is added to the sound level meter to

-correct its reading in regard to this concept.
+correct its reading according to this concept.
 This

 reading is the noise level in dBA.
 The letter A is added